Santa Monica State Beach: Activities

 At the foot of Colorado Avenue lies the Santa Monica Pier, which dates from 1909.
 The pier has a National Historic Landmark -– the 1922 Looff Hippodrome Carousel.

 Just south of the pier volleyball courts is International Chess Park with public chess tables and a human-scale chessboard set into the sidewalk.

 Palisades Park is located atop Santa Monica's cliffs, providing a vantage point to see the Santa Monica Beach and the Pacific Ocean.

-The beach is the one featured in the album art for Umbrella Beach by Owl City.
+The beach is featured in the album art for Umbrella Beach by Owl City.

-The beach will host beach volleyball and surfing during the 2028 Summer Olympics.

 Wildlife

 Snowy Plovers nest on the beach.

 In November, 2023, the city announced a plan to restore an additional 5 acre of beach north of the pier into a native coastal strand habitat.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for fish caught in the Santa Monica Beach based on levels of mercury or PCBs found in local species.